Teaching Numbers & Counting to Preschoolers (Singapore)

 6. Number Formation Practice

-Learning to write numerals requires the same fine motor skills as letter writing.
+Writing numerals needs the same fine motor skills as letter writing.
 Make it multi-sensory:

 - Sand tray writing: Spread a thin layer of sand or salt on a tray.
 Your child writes numbers with their finger.